IBM Z® Open Editor

 This editor uses Microsoft VS Code's Telemetry solution that collects telemetry data, which is used to help understand how to improve the product.
 While we appreciate the insights this data provides, we also know that not everyone wants to send usage data and you can disable telemetry as described in Disable Telemetry Reporting.
 You can also read IBM's General Privacy Statement to learn more about our policies.

 This current release of IBM Z Open Editor will collect anonymous data for the following events:

-Each such event is logged with the following information:
+Such events are logged with the following information:

 Here are the prerequisites for installing this extension in Visual Studio Code:

-If you are looking for some COBOL, PL/I, or JCL code that you can use to explore the editor features then you can use samples that we maintain on Github.
+If you are looking for some COBOL, PL/I, HLASM, REXX or JCL sample code that you can use to explore the editor features then you can use samples that we maintain on Github.
 Assuming that you have Git installed, create a work directory somewhere on your machine and clone the sample repository:

 Then once you finished installing the IBM Z® Open Editor extension open the directory

 The COBOL, PL/I, HLASM, and REXX language servers utilized by IBM Z Open Editor were implemented using the Java programming language.
 Therefore, a Java Runtime is required to be available via settings or the program path to start in VS Code.
 The IBM Z Open Editor extension utilizes VS Code Settings properties, which can be added to VS Code user settings, to configure which and how Java should be used.
 These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the extension to use.